Soham-Wani/QR-Hunt-Scanner/README.md

 - All the teams participating should return to the starting point with all the QRs collected in the game, even if they are eliminated.
 - There may be dummy QRs spread over the campus, beware of those.
 Complaints regarding those will not be entertained.
 - **In any circumstances, decision of the organising committee will be final and should not be questioned.
 By playing the game, participants agree to follow and abide all the above mentioned rules.**
+## QR Quest: The Crusade
+QR Quest was a highly anticipated event at Gati Shakti Vishwavidyalaya's annual tech fest, Epitome'23, held on March 25, 2023, as an intracollege event.
+It was a unique twist on the traditional treasure hunt, challenging participants' problem-solving and analytical skills with QR codes that led them through a thrilling adventure of audio-visual clues.
+This event offered a fun and interactive opportunity to test tech-savvy skills and knowledge.

 Open a pull request or an issue to make changes or suggest bug fixes.